marciot/dome-experiments/README.md

 THREE.js Dome Experiments
 =========================

 This repository contains experiments in building THREE.js content for [DomeLab].

 Click this [link](http://marciot.com/dome-experiments) for online demonstrations.

 ## How to see the demos:

 Dome projection can be done by using [CefWithSyphon] and [Blendy Dome VJ].
-If you do not have these, you can also see the demos in VR.
+If you do not have these, you can also see the demos on your PC or smartphone.

 ## Supported VR Headsets:

 The two WebVR renderers should work on all major headsets, including Cardboard.

-'''GearVR:''' You must download the [Samsung Internet Browser for Gear VR] from the ''Oculus Store'' Android app.
+__GearVR:__ You must download the [Samsung Internet Browser for Gear VR] from the _Oculus Store_ Android app.
 You must then visit this demo page while in VR mode.

-'''Oculus Rift and HTC Vive:''' Rift and Vive users must visit this page using an experimental [WebVR] version of [Chrome] or [Firefox].
+__Oculus Rift and HTC Vive:__ Rift and Vive users must visit this page using an experimental [WebVR] version of [Chrome] or [Firefox].

 ## Resources: